+Gambling losses are deductible only to the extent of gambling winnings.
+IRC § 165(d), as amended by the TCJA.
 For 2018 through 2025, deductible gambling losses include any deduction otherwise allowed for federal income tax purposes, not just the actual cost of wagers.
-I.R.C. § 165(d), as amended by the TCJA.
+Id.